12 Prettiest California State Parks and Reserves

 Rising more than 8,500 feet above the Colorado Desert, the state park was about 25 degrees cooler than the popular Southern California desert city.
 We skipped a tour through the Natural History Museum and documentaries offered by two theaters at the Mountain Station and headed down a paved walking path.

 This part of the California state park can suit hikers of all walks of life.
 The trails are mostly paved, with an insignificant change in elevation.
 If you prefer a rougher environment, get off the paved paths and dive deeper into the forest.
-Here with fewer people to scare them, California wild animals appears more often.
+Here with fewer people to scare them, California wild animals appear more often.

 • Location: Idyllwild-Pine Cove